romdalf/AaaS/docs/101/README.md

 ```
 This output shows a 3 node cluster running a kubernetes version 1.20.2 freshly deployed ready to schedule workload.

-## deploying a persistent storage solution
+## persistent storage solution
-K8s is designed to support stateless workload natively.
+k8s is designed to support stateless workload natively.
 To support stateful workload, a persistent storage solution has to be implemented in order to provide a volume to be consummed by the application.
 The volume will survice the application rescheduling, scaling up/down, or deletion.
 [StorageOS](https://storageos.com) is cloud native, software-defined storage for running containerized applications in production, running in the cloud, on-prem and in hybrid/multi-cloud environments.

 [StorageOS](https://storageos.com) has a free forever developer tier that can be used for such environment or for a development platform.
 A [self evaluation guide](https://docs.storageos.com/docs/self-eval/) provides the user with a script to do a rapid deployment which will consume local disk space on nodes while providing a fully distributed persistent storage for stateful applications.
 Remember, this is not suited for a production deployment but performed for testing.